Role of AGNs in the Luminous Infrared Galaxy phase since z ~ 3: Abstract

 \section{Abstract}

-In order to understand the mutual influence between active galactic nuclei (AGN) and star formation during the evolution of galaxies, we investigate 142 galaxies detected in both X-ray and 70\micron\ observations in the COSMOS (Cosmic Evolution Survey) field.
-All of our data are obtained from archive, X-ray point source catalogs from Chandra and XMM-Newton observation; far-infrared 70\micron\ point source catalog from Spitzer-MIPS observation.
-Although the IRAC colors of our samples indicate the existence of star formation, the ratio of rest frame 2-10 keV luminosity to total infrared luminosity (8-1000\micron) shows that AGN predominates the spectral energy distribution (SED).
-We identify obscured AGN in these 70\micron\ luminous galaxies as characterized by a larger hardness ratio.
-The higher X-ray obscuration fraction indicates an extra contribution from the star formation in the host galaxy in addition to the usual AGN dusty torus.
-If AGN feedback occurs in their host galaxies, the star formation must be quenched and dust in host galaxy will be dispersed.
-However, our temperature fitting shows there is no significant dust temperature enhancement in far-infrared wavelength, suggesting the thermal radiative feedback is absent from the AGN to the galaxy.
+In order to understand the interactions between active galactic nuclei (AGN) and star formation during the evolution of galaxies, we investigate 142 galaxies detected in both X-ray and 70\micron\ observations in the COSMOS (Cosmic Evolution Survey) field.
+All of our data are obtained from the archive, X-ray point source catalogs from Chandra and XMM-Newton observations; far-infrared 70\micron\ point source catalog from Spitzer-MIPS observations.
+Although the IRAC [3.6\micron]-[4.5\micron] vs. [5.8\micron]-[8.0\micron] colours of our sample indicate that only $\sim$63\% of our sources would be classified as AGN, the ratio of the rest-frame 2-10 keV luminosity to the total infrared luminosity (8-1000\micron) shows that all of the sample has comparatively higher X-ray luminosity than that expected from pure star-forming galaxies, suggesting the presence of an AGN in all of our sources.
+From the analysis of the X-ray hardness ratio, we find that sources with both 70$\micron$ and X-ray detection tend to have a higher hardness ratio relative to the whole X-ray selected source population, suggesting the presence of more X-ray absorption in the 70$\micron$ detected sources.
+In addition, we find that the observed far-infrared colours of 70$\micron$ detected sources with and without X-ray emission are similar, suggesting the far-infrared emission could be mainly powered by star formation.